marcelrv/OpenCPN-Waypoints/README.md

 To update run `python3 marrekritten_to_GPX.py`

 * [vwi_waypoints_generator.py](vwi_waypoints_generator.py) - File to automatically create the bridges, locks, radio and harbours gpx files from the public data of Rijkswaterstaat on https://www.vaarweginformatie.nl/
-To update run `python3 vwi_waypoints_generator.py` to update files when no update is availabe from https://www.vaarweginformatie.nl/ run it with any argument e.g. `python3 vwi_waypoints_generator.py  -force`
+To update run `python3 vwi_waypoints_generator.py`.
+To update files when no update is availabe from https://www.vaarweginformatie.nl/ run it with any argument e.g. `python3 vwi_waypoints_generator.py  -force`

 * [boeien_generator.py](boeien_generator.py)  - File to automatically create the boeienfiles based on data from provincie Friesland & RWS